Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 Additionally, the cost of transporting the bike on so many flights (Amsterdam to Pennsylvania, Pennsylvania to Colorado, Colorado to Colombia) made it less than worthwhile.
 It made a lot more sense to sell it and consider re-purchasing a bike once I was in the next place for awhile.

 Eventually, I decided that I did still want a bike, but that my best option for travel would be to invest in a folding bicycle.
-Now I travel with a Brompton folding bike (pictured below) that fits into a special wheeled suitcase and travels as checked baggage.
+Now I travel with a Brompton folding bike in a large canvas bag.

 Other than that, my biggest hobbies are hiking and reading, both of which require minimal gear.